pranitnpatil/user-service-assignment/README.md

 #custom django app with some custom APIs

 #steps for local setup and run
+1. install required packages

-1. pip install -r requirements.txt
+    pip install -r requirements.txt

+2. makemigration just in case

-2. python manage.py make migrations (just in case)
+    python manage.py makemigrations

+3. migrate models

-3. python manage.py make migrate
+    python manage.py migrate

+4. Run the django project

-4. python manage.py make runserver
+    python manage.py runserver

-Your application will be running and you can use the APIs in the urls files
+Your application will be running after and you can use the APIs in the urls files

 If you need to access the admin console you need to create a superuser with the following command: